Parachartergus colobopterus: Sociality

-P. colobopterus, like other wasps, is a social insect.
+Parachartergus colobopterus, like other wasps, is a social insect.
 This wasp demonstrates social behaviors such as division of labor, alarm pheromones, trial pheromones, partitioning of tasks, and extended persistence of colonies.
 The individual wasps that make up a colony are divided into reproductive castes, where queens are able to mate and freely reproduce while workers care for young.
-Unlike other wasp species, P. colobopterus has multiple queens.
+Atypical of other eusocial wasp species, P. colobopterus has multiple queens.
 It can be difficult to explain the occurrence of sociality in populations where individuals are not necessarily directly related, such as this wasp.
 However, relatedness remains high enough that sociality is a beneficial strategy.
 P. colobopterus demonstrates that organisms do not necessarily need to have extreme differentiation between castes in order to maintain a successful, highly social system.

 Cyclical oligogyny

-P. colobopterus colonies have multiple queens and demonstrate a unique dominance hierarchy.
+Parachartergus colobopterus colonies have multiple queens and demonstrate a unique dominance hierarchy.
 New queens are produced periodically as part of a strategy called cyclical oligogyny.
 The patterns of conflict and relatedness in this wasp can call be traced back to this system of cyclical oligogyny.
 Queen number varies, fluctuating from high to low over the course of a colony's lifecycle.
 When queens age and the number of queens has been reduced to only one or two wasps, new queens will be produced by the colony.
 This increases the relatedness of the colony as a whole by increasing the relatedness between the queens.
 In some cases, too many females will attempt to be new queens and workers will then suppress some new queens.
 Since there are no morphological differences between queens and workers, any workers may vie with each other for the position of queen.